yoavst/Graffiti/README.md

 Inside a project, run `file->execute script`, choose the `graffiti.py` script.
 #### Usage
 Go to Options->"Graffiti: Connect to server".
 Now, you can use the shortcuts.
+Also, you can see the shortcus by right clicking on function/address, selecting graffiti.

 A Rename will be reflected in the opened graphs.